Choosing a beneficiary

 When a member of a super fund passes away, the process of paying their super benefit to their beneficiaries/dependents or their estate can be straightforward or it can be complicated and lengthy, depending on the personal circumstances of the deceased person.
 If there is a binding nomination, the trustee will pay the benefit to the person or people nominated.
 In other cases, the trustee of their super fund will begin by identifying all potential beneficiaries, then they will decide who to pay the benefit to and how much to pay each person, so that it is ‘fair and reasonable’.
 Usually, the claims of a spouse and young children get priority over the claims of adult children who are not financially dependent on the person who has passed away.
 If there are young children involved, the length of time they would have remained dependent on the super fund member is taken into account.

 If you’re unhappy with a decision made by a super fund about how much you receive as a beneficiary, you need to contact the internal complaints section of the relevant super fund.
-If you are still unhappy after that, you can apply to the Superannuation Complaints Tribunal for a review of the super fund’s decision.
+If you are still unhappy after that, you can apply to the Australian Financial Complaints Authority (AFCA) for a review of the super fund’s decision.